 I graduated from the University of California, San Diego in June 2018 with a degree in Pure Mathematics and a minor in Computer Science.
-I currently work as a Data Scientist, primarily doing forecasting and mathematical modeling, and am planning to begin pursuing a Ph.D in Mathematics in 2019.
+I currently work as a Data Scientist, primarily doing forecasting and mathematical modeling, and plan to begin pursuing a Ph.D in Mathematics in Fall 2019.

 I am broadly interested in algebraic aspects of geometry and topology – I participated in undergraduate research in Topology with the inimitable Justin Roberts, which included a study of spectral sequences, homotopy theory, fiber bundles, classifying spaces, characteristic classes, and basic intersection theory.

-You can also find my blog posts here – I generally find it’s easiest to learn material when I attempt to write it up, so these posts are my efforts to convert sketches, notes, and outlines into something readable.
-I welcome any feedback or suggestions anyone might have – feel free to contact me via email, and my direct/personal messages on social media are always open!
+I also host several small blog posts and notes here – these posts are my efforts to convert sketches, notes, and outlines into something readable.
+I welcome any feedback or suggestions anyone might have; feel free to contact me via any of the contact methods listed on the left side of the page or under the “Follow” tab on mobile.